jwds1978/jwds1978.github.io/_posts/2017-06-08-the-enemy-within.md

 <p>
   <a href="{{ site.url }}{{ page.url }}#cite-heartmath-clinical-programs-for-health-professionals" rel="me"
-    title="HeartMath: Clinical Programs for Health Professionals">Training and technologies</a> to develop self-regulation skills, improve cognitive functions, lower health care costs, and reduce PTSD and operational stress symptoms.&nbsp; Backed by extensive experience, research, and science, HeartMath offers the health professional effective technologies and methodologies to use with military personnel and veterans.
+    title="HeartMath: Clinical Programs for Health Professionals">Training and technologies</a> to develop self-regulation skills, improve cognitive functions, lower health care costs, and reduce <abbr title="Post-Traumatic Stress Disorder">PTSD</abbr> and operational stress symptoms.&nbsp; Backed by extensive experience, research, and science, HeartMath offers the health professional effective technologies and methodologies to use with military personnel and veterans.
 </p>
 <p>
   &nbsp;
 </p>
 <h3 id="ptsd-fact-sheet">
-  PTSD Fact Sheet
+  <abbr title="Post-Traumatic Stress Disorder">PTSD</abbr> Fact Sheet
 </h3>
 <p>
-  Today, there are good treatments available for PTSD.&nbsp; When you have PTSD, dealing with the past can be hard.&nbsp; Instead of telling others how you feel, you may keep your feelings bottled-up.&nbsp; But, talking with a therapist can help you get better.
+  Today, there are good treatments available for <abbr title="Post-Traumatic Stress Disorder">PTSD</abbr>.&nbsp; When you have <abbr
+    title="Post-Traumatic Stress Disorder">PTSD</abbr>, dealing with the past can be hard.&nbsp; Instead of telling others how you feel, you may keep your feelings bottled-up.&nbsp; But, talking with a therapist can help you get better.
 </p>
 <p>
-  Cognitive-behavioural therapy (CBT) is one type of counseling.&nbsp; It appears to be the most effective type of counseling for PTSD.&nbsp; There are different types of cognitive behavioural therapies &#8212; such as, cognitive therapy and exposure therapy.&nbsp; There's also a similar kind of therapy, called eye movement desensitization and reprocessing (EMDR), that's used for PTSD.&nbsp; Medications have also been shown to be effective.&nbsp; A type of drug known as a selective serotonin reuptake inhibitor (SSRI), which is also used for depression, is effective for PTSD.
+  Cognitive-behavioural therapy (CBT) is one type of counseling.&nbsp; It appears to be the most effective type of counseling for <abbr
+    title="Post-Traumatic Stress Disorder">PTSD</abbr>.&nbsp; There are different types of cognitive behavioural therapies &#8212; such as, cognitive therapy and exposure therapy.&nbsp; There's also a similar kind of therapy, called eye movement desensitization and reprocessing (EMDR), that's used for <abbr title="Post-Traumatic Stress Disorder">PTSD</abbr>.&nbsp; Medications have also been shown to be effective.&nbsp; A type of drug known as a selective serotonin reuptake inhibitor (SSRI), which is also used for depression, is effective for <abbr title="Post-Traumatic Stress Disorder">PTSD</abbr>.
 </p>
 <p>
   &nbsp;